 The idea of introducing Windows 10 LTSC as the standard client operating system is very tempting.
 But what risks does it involve?
 What are the LTSC versions actually about?
-Our expert Thino Ullmann answers all the questions on this topic and explains why Windows 10 LTSC is not the solution as a standard client operating system.
+Our experts answer all the questions on this topic and explain why Windows 10 LTSC is not the solution as a standard client operating system.

 To avoid confusion, let me clarify something right at the start of my article.
 Windows 10 LTSC is identical to Windows 10 LTSB (Windows 10 Long Term Servicing Branch); the Microsoft Marketing Team merely changed the name at some time in the past.

 Over recent decades, companies have acquired a lot of experience in managing Microsoft Windows clients.
 Operating system release cycles of three to five years were the rule.
 Viewed from this perspective, it is hardly surprising that companies are keen to deploy Windows 10 LTSC as their future Windows 10 version.
 Microsoft introduced a new concept for Windows 10 release management with the introduction of Windows 10 – Windows as a Service (WaaS).
 The new normality is now a six-monthly release cycle, forcing companies to rethink.
 The familiar release cycles for operating systems no longer apply.
 But with the right approach, the new concept can cut IT costs and improve the security level in the medium to long-term.